coherence-community/coherence-demo/README.md

   1. On the right, select the language for the  `Oracle Standard Terms and Restrictions`.

   1. Click `Continue` and scroll down to accept the terms and conditions.

+  You Can optionally carry out the following, otherwise the image will be pulled when you install the chart for the first time.

   1. At the command line, do `docker login container-registry.oracle.com` with your Oracle Container Registry credentials.